-A ledger is a book or database in which double-entry accounting transactions are stored or summarized.
-A subsidiary ledger is a ledger designed for the storage of specific types of accounting transactions.
-Once information has been recorded in a subsidiary ledger, it is periodically summarized and posted to an account in the general ledger, which in turn is used to construct the financial statements of a company.
-The account in the general ledger where this summarized information is stored is called a control account.
+A subsidiary ledger stores the details for a general ledger control account.
+Once information has been recorded in a subsidiary ledger, it is periodically summarized and posted to a control account in the general ledger, which in turn is used to construct the financial statements of a company.
 Most accounts in the general ledger are not control accounts; instead, individual transactions are recorded directly into them.
 Subsidiary ledgers are used when there is a large amount of transaction information that would clutter up the general ledger.
 This situation typically arises in companies with significant sales volume.
 Thus, there is no need for a subsidiary ledger in a small company.

 A subsidiary ledger can be set up for virtually any general ledger account.
 However, they are usually only created for areas in which there are high transaction volumes, which limits their use to a few areas.
 Examples of subsidiary ledgers are: